How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

 Consider how price conditioning relates to selling info-products

 When you look up a book on Amazon or stop into your local Barnes & Noble, you can safely assume that any given piece of literature will cost around $15 or $20.

 Most of us would probably be uneasy about paying much more than that for a book unless, you know, the pages were made of gold, right?

 And so you can imagine what happens when you ask the average person to pay for a $500 eBook.

 They'd likely be confused.

 They're certainly not going to cough up that much cash for a "book" because it's not what they've been conditioned to pay.

-However, as you've probably noticed, that doesn’t stop certain marketers from selling eBooks and courses at premium prices time and time again.
+However, as you've probably noticed, that doesn't stop confident marketers from selling eBooks and courses at premium prices.